cloudflare/cloudflare-docs/content/workers-ai/function-calling/embedded/_index.md

 {{<Aside type="warning" header="REST API support">}}

-Embedded function calling depends on features native to the Worker's platform.
-Hence, embedded function calling is only supported via Cloudflare Workers, not via the REST API.
+Embedded function calling depends on features native to the Workers platform.
+This means that embedded function calling is only supported via [Cloudflare Workers](/workers-ai/get-started/workers-wrangler/), not via the [REST API](/workers-ai/get-started/rest-api/).

 {{</Aside>}}